 Broward College Campus Safety Officers have the authority to enforce College policies.
-Campus Safety Officers have the authority to issue parking citations, which are billed to financial accounts of students, faculty, and staff.
-All fines collected for Broward College parking citations are deposited into appropriate funds for student financial aid purposes in accordance with FL Statute 1001.64(24).
+Campus Safety Officers have the authority to issue parking warnings, and to tow vehicles in accordance with FL Statute 1001.64(24) and Broward College Policy 6Hx2-7.13 and Procedure A6Hx2-7.13, Traffic and Parking Rules and Regulations on Campus and Center Sites.